NBA Rumors: Fan Who Yelled Racist Slur At DeMarcus Cousins In Boston Got Two-Year Ban, Per Chris Haynes

 In a recent interview with Yahoo Sports’ Chris Haynes, Golden State Warriors center DeMarcus Cousins recalled being subjected to racial abuse in certain cities, where fans would yell the “n-word” at him.
 While Cousins did not provide any specifics on the cities where he allegedly received such treatment from fans, Haynes provided an update backing up the big man’s comments, confirming that such an incident took place at the TD Garden in Boston earlier this year.

-As quoted by NBC Sports Bay Area, Haynes said on Thursday’s edition of The Spin that per league sources that the incident in question happened on January 26, as the Boston Celtics hosted the Warriors.
+As quoted by NBC Sports Bay Area, Haynes said on Thursday’s edition of The Spin that per league sources the incident in question happened on January 26, as the Boston Celtics hosted the Warriors.

 “During that game, there was a fan that muttered the n-word at DeMarcus Cousins.
 And I was told DeMarcus informed one of the team security guys, and they got a hold of the security team at TD Garden, they took care of the fan.
 And I was told, ultimately, that that fan was banned for the rest of this season and next year.
 So, he received a two-year ban.”